UPDATED: FEBRUARY 26, 2025

 Lady Grey Lemonade

 So, I tried it with Earl Grey because Earl Grey is a black tea with the addition of oil of bergamot.
 My thinking was the citrus notes would complement each other.
 And they did!
 It was good, but I still thought it could be better.
 So then, I tried it with Lady Grey.
-Lady Grey is made by Twinnings.
-Its a variation of Earl Grey, same base but also has lemon peel and orange peel in it, so the citrus is even more ramped up!
-And that was it! the citrus in the tea and the lemonade balance out perfectly and the black tea adds a bit of depth.
+Lady Grey an Earl Grey-like tea made by Twinnings.
+It has the same base but also has lemon peel and orange peel in it, so the citrus is even more ramped up!
+And that was it! the citrus in the tea and the lemonade balance out perfectly, and the black tea adds a bit of depth.

 To make this is fairly simple, you’ll just want to brew your tea and then allow it to cool to at least room temperature.
 Then, you’ll make your lemonade and mix the two!
-You can also make the tea, sweeten it, and have a separate container for the two and allow people to mix to their own liking also!
+You can also make the tea, sweeten it, and keep it in a separate container and allow people to mix to their liking!

 - 2-4 tablespoons of sugar